 - Engage others in constructive conversations about educational improvement by beginning with shared concepts and vocabulary.

-- Redefine student success as extending beyond core academic performance in a K-12 environment.
+- Redefine student success as extending beyond core academic performance in a Kindergarten through Grade 12 environment.

 - Access and share evidence-based practices and tools to support improved educational practices.

 - Respond proactively to equity issues and the needs of all students, including students at risk of failure; students from diverse racial, ethnic, and linguistic backgrounds; lesbian, gay, bisexual, transgender, students; students with cognitive and physical disabilities; and low-income students.